sympy/sympy/doc/src/guides/solving/solve-matrix-equation.md

 and solving a matrix equation of it takes about a minute, whereas the analogous 3x3 matrix takes less than one second.
 The more unrelated, symbolic entries in a matrix, the more likely it is to be slow to manipulate.

-It is often much faster to solve as a system of linear [](solvers-algebraic-equations) rather than as a symbolic matrix equation for large matrix dimensions, so you may want to convert your matrix equation into a system of linear symbolic equations.
+This example, finding a general solution to a matrix where all elements are independent symbols, is the extreme case and thus the slowest for a matrix of its size.

 One way to speed up matrix operations is by using the {class}`~.DomainMatrix` class, which can be faster to operate on because it limits the domain of matrix